facebook/ThreatExchange/README.md

 ## python-threatexchange

 A python Library/CLI tool available on pypi under `threatexchange` which provides implementations for content scanning and signal exchange.
 It provides reference implementations in python for downloading hashes from Meta's ThreatExchange API, scanning images with PDQ, and others.
-It can also be easily extended to work with other hash exchanges and other tecnhniques, not all of which are written by the maintainers of this repository.
+It can also be easily extended to work with other hash exchanges and other techniques, not all of which are written by the maintainers of this repository.

 ## Meta's ThreatExchange API Reference Examples